Symmetric and Antisymmetric Quantum States from Graph Structure and Orientation: Exchange Symmetry and Generalized Graph States

 Recall that the action of the gate $CZ^{(i,4)}$ is to apply a phase factor $-1$ whenever both qubits $i$ and $4$ are in the state $\ket{1}$.
 Consequently, the controlled-$Z$ operations affect only the component of the state proportional to $\ket{1}_4$.
 The state can therefore be rewritten as

-Finally, applying the same permutation $P_{12}$ as in Eq.~\eqref{eq5}, it follows immediately that the total state is not symmetric, since $P_{12}\ket{G}_{h_1} \neq \ket{G}_{h_1}$.
+Finally, applying the same permutation $P_{12}$ as in Equation \eqref{eq5}, it follows immediately that the total state is not symmetric, since $P_{12}\ket{G}_{h_1} \neq \ket{G}_{h_1}$.
 This construction can be generalized to an arbitrary graph $\Gamma$ with $N$ vertices:

-By the same reasoning, the state defined in Eq.~\eqref{eqProva} is not permutation symmetric, since the nonsymmetric substructure $\ket{G}_{h_1}$ appears as a tensor factor and is unaffected by the additional commuting $CZ$ gates.
+By the same reasoning, the state defined in Equation \eqref{eqProva} is not permutation-symmetric, since the nonsymmetric substructure $\ket{G}_{h_1}$ appears in a tensor product with $\big( \ket{0} + \ket{1} \big)^{\otimes (N-3)}$.
+Consequently, the component $\ket{G}_{h_1}\otimes\ket{00\ldots0}$ remains unaffected by the additional commuting $CZ$ gates.
 The choice of the subgraph $h_1$ was made solely for illustrative purposes, and the argument applies equally to the structure $h_2$.
 Therefore, any non-complete graph contains at least one of these substructures and thus gives rise to a non-symmetric graph state.
 The only topology whose associated state remains invariant under all permutations is the complete graph $K_N$.

 This result establishes a direct correspondence between the topological completeness of the graph and the full permutation symmetry of the associated graph state.
 It provides a simple but powerful criterion: only complete graphs generate symmetric graph states within the standard $CZ$ formalism.